zheng0xd/JATIC-internal-docs/docs/docs/index.md

 ## Markup language

-Write documentation in some markup langague.
+Write documentation in some markup language.
 We generally prefer Markdown.

 ## Style